Federal Air Marshal Service: Role, Deployment and What Air Marshals Do

 Ground Security Coordinators

-As noted, each flight must have a Ground Security Coordinator conducting security checks and access control at the FBO or airport ramp.
+As noted, “Each flight must have a Ground Security Coordinator conducting security checks and access control at the FBO or airport ramp.
+Professional ground handling services that understand TSA requirements make this coordination more reliable, particularly at unfamiliar airports where operators may not have established ramp relationships.
 They ensure only vetted crew and handlers reach the aircraft.
 They also perform daily briefings on security tasks and immediately fix any compliance issues.
 For business aviation, this might be the Director of Operations or a designated security manager.

 DCA Access Standard Security Program (DASSP)

 Flying into Reagan National Airport (DCA) is a special case.
-Because DCA is in a restricted airspace (near the White House), TSA requires any general aviation flight in/out to comply with the DASSP.
+Because DCA is in a restricted airspace, TSA requires any general aviation flight in and out to comply with the DASSP.
+Operators planning DCA access should coordinate flight permits and advance TSA submissions well ahead of the intended operation to avoid approval delays.
 This means:

 - Advance TSA Approval: Flights must apply to TSA at least 24 hours before and provide itinerary + manifest.
 All passengers undergo TSA background checks.